-How to trade using the Envelope trading indicator
+How to use the Envelope Indicator

-A sell signal may appear when asset price crosses above the upper envelope.
-Traders can sell the instrument at a price above the upper band and close their trading position once the price falls within the trading range, i.e., between the two bands.
+A sell signal may appear when the asset price crosses above the upper envelope.
+Traders can sell the instrument at a price above the upper band and close their trading position once the price falls within the trading range, i.e. between the two bands.
 A buy signal occurs when the price crosses below the lower envelope.
 Traders may enter a long position by buying the underlying asset at a price outside of the lower band and terminate the position when the price moves back within the envelope bounds.